N00BMmika/Kionix-IoT-Evaluation-Kit/README.md

-# Board and stream configurations for Kionix IoT Evaluation Kit #
+# Board and stream configurations for Kionix Windows Sensor Evaluation Software #